fritz-io/fritz-io.github.io/_pages/CV.md

 ## Short CV

 ### Work Experience
+- 10/2022 - mm/yyyy: Postdoctoral researcher at Johann Radon Institute for Computational and Applied Mathematics
 - 04/2022 — 06/2022: Postdoctoral researcher at Technical University of Munich
 - 01/2018 — 04/2022: Doctoral researcher at Technical University of Munich
 - 06/2018 — 07/2018: Guest researcher at University of Texas at Austin